Eyon42/MemeDAO/README.md

 #### TwoWayReferenceModule
 The Lens Protocol doesn't have a way to natively get all of the publication that reference a given publication.
 We implemented this module (and made it easy to incorporate into other modules) for that exact reason.

+#### ReactionsModule
+Based on TwoWayReferenceModule, it adds a function to count comments with a determinated contentURI.
+This way we can set up a standard for our app where, for example, if the comment has `contentURI="\like"` then that's counted as a like.

 ## Notes:
 - The scripts can be found and edited under the `tasks` folder.
 - If finding the previous comand prompt inside the docker bash is too anoying then run this: